Speech Therapy Toys for Toddlers

 Typically, children start to engage in pretend play between 11 and 18 months old, but it becomes really noticeable at age four when they can start to maintain the same “game” or “scene” of pretend play for days at a time.

-Some of our favourite pretend play toys are:
+Some of our favorite pretend play toys are:

 Toys for Active Play